microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-02.md

 ## Enable Microsoft Graph Data Connect in your Microsoft 365 tenant

 Enable the Microsoft Graph Data Connect service on your Microsoft 365 tenant.
-Please ensure this is done with an account that has admin priviledges.
+Please ensure this is done with an account that has admin privileges.

 1. While you are still signed in to the Microsoft 365 Admin Portal, go to **Settings > Org settings**.
 You may have to click on **Show all** to see the **Settings** option.